Da2dalus/Da2dalus/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on https://github.com/TheG0df2ther/Loveware
+- 🔭 I’m currently working on https://github.com/MalDev101/WoundedGryphon (Virus/Stager)

-- 🌱 I’m currently learning *something*
+- 🌱 I’m currently learning bash scripting

-- 👯 I’m looking to collaborate on *something* (again)
+- 👯 I’m looking to collaborate on malware development for fun

 - 🤔 I’m looking for help with *something* ( ͡• ͜ʖ ͡•)